 On the Details tab of the service account you created, select the Unique ID value and copy it.

-Click Add new to create a domain wide delegation with the Client ID you pasted in the previous step.
+Click Add new to create a domain-wide delegation with the Client ID you copied in the previous step.

 Enter the following OAuth scope: